Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "They safe in ship," he said without any difficulty, despite Julian’s hardest efforts.
 "No matter what, they safe."

 "They’ll live," Julian agreed and let go, slightly disappointed and shaking out his arms.
 And bummed out.
 "That ain’t the same thing as safe.
-We kinda...need each other, man."
+We kinda... need each other, man."

 Vemik nodded.
 "I know.
 Yan know, too.
 He worries.
 Wawsh worries, Heff worries.
 We all worry."